jdanekrh/amqv7-workshop/labs/10-configure-broker.md

 # Configuring AMQ 7

-In this lab, we'll take a look at the AMQ7 configuration files and some basic configuration options and things to be aware of.
+In this lab, we'll take a look at the AMQ 7 configuration files and some basic configuration options and things to be aware of.
 We'll dig into more specific configurations (like persistence, clustering, etc) in later labs.

 If we navigate back to our `brokers/myfirstbroker` installation that we created in the previous lab we can examine our configuration.
-AMQ7 configuration is stored in `etc/` folder.
+AMQ 7 configuration is stored in `etc/` folder.
 If we do a listing of the `etc/` folder we should see something similar to the following:

     $ cd brokers/myfirstbroker
     $ ls -l ./etc/